abetkin/declared/docs/examples.md

 ## Daily Routine

 Let's make a more sophisticated class for daily routine.
-Here is what it will be able to do:
+Here is what it finally will be able to do:

     class MyDailyRoutine(DailyRoutine):
         breakfast = '9:00'